-- 122. This category covers the following main sub-categories: - Production of recycled mercury ("secondary" metal production), including the collection and processing involved in recycling of mercury; - Production of recycled ferrous metals (iron and steel), including the collection and processing involved in recycling of iron and steel (such as scrap yard handling, scrap auto smelting, shredder, re-melting furnace). - Production of other recycled metals. - 123.
-The main pathways of releases of mercury and the recommended inventory approach for each of these sub-categories is indicated in the table below.
+- Production of recycled mercury ("secondary" metal production), including the collection and processing involved in recycling of mercury; - Production of recycled ferrous metals (iron and steel), including the collection and processing involved in recycling of iron and steel (such as scrap yard handling, scrap auto smelting, shredder, re-melting furnace).

+• Production of other recycled metals.

+108. The main pathways of releases of mercury and the recommended inventory approach for each of these sub-categories is indicated in the table below.

-Table 4-8 Production of recycled metals: sub-categories with main pathways of releases of mercury and recommended inventory approach
+Table 4-8Production of recycled metals: sub-categories with main pathways of releases of mercury and recommended inventory approach x - Additional release pathways to be considered, depending on specific source and national situation.

-Main category - Production of recycled metals Chapter Sub-category Sub-category Air Water Land Product Waste/ residue Main in- ventory approach 5.7.1 Production of recycled mercury ("secondary production) X X X X X PS 5.7.2 Production of recycled ferrous metals (iron and steel) X X Х х PS 5.7.3 Production of other recycled metals X х х х PS
+Main category - Production of recycled metals Chapter Sub-category Air Water Land Product Waste/ residue Main in- ventory approach 5.7.1 Production of recycled mercury ("secondary production) X X X X X PS 5.7.2 Production of recycled ferrous met- als (iron and steel) X x x х PS 5.7.3 Production of other recycled metals X х х Х PS